ChlodAidanAlejandro/PrimeFinder/README.md

 where `<maximum number>` is the highest number that the program will reach, and `<maximum file size>` is the largest output file size that the program will handle.
 If you commit an error on either argument, values will default to the Java *long* Maximum Value.
 If you have the wrong number of arguments, the program will not run.

 If you run this on a supercomputer, I would love to know the highest you got.
 Maybe you can even reach the Java *long* Maximum Value.
 Report all issues to the issue tracker.
 You can also add improvements to optimize the code!

+A 100 MB (GitHub maximum file limit) text file of prime numbers have been included for fun.